The name of the association shall be the Faculty Association of the University of Waterloo (FAUW).

 Chairs of FAUW standing committees who are not elected directors shall serve as ex-officio, non-voting members of the Board.
 The Board may appoint additional members to serve in this capacity.

-The St. Jerome’s University Academic Staff Association (SJU-ASA) and the Librarians’ Association of the University of Waterloo (LAUW) may each annually or biennially, in accordance with the procedures of each association, select one of their Executive Committee members to serve as a non-voting member of the FAUW Board of Directors.
+The St. Jerome’s University Academic Staff Association (SJU-ASA) and the Librarians and Archivists Association of the University of Waterloo (LAAUW) may each annually or biennially, in accordance with the procedures of each association, select one of their Executive Committee members to serve as a non-voting member of the FAUW Board of Directors.

-- A president shall be elected by and from the FAUW membership, normally to serve a two-year term.
+- A president shall be elected by and from the FAUW membership to serve a two-year term.
 A president may be re-elected once consecutively.
-Upon completion of her/his term, s/he shall serve as past president, if available.
+Upon completion of their term, they shall serve as past president, normally for one year, if available.
 The remaining 11 directors shall be elected by and from the members and shall normally serve two-year terms staggered so that the terms of at least five elected directors end each year.
 The voting membership of the Board of Directors shall consist of the following:

 - Ex Officio